-b) Consolidation
+(b) Consolidation

 The consolidated financial statements include the financial statements of the Company, its subsidiaries, VIE for which the Company is the primary beneficiary and its subsidiaries.
-All significant transactions and balances among the Company, its subsidiaries, VIE and its subsidiaries have been eliminated upon consolidation.
+All significant transactions and balances among the Company, its subsidiaries have been eliminated upon consolidation.